opendocsg/slw-judgments-backfill/2012_SGHC_116/report.md

 **_No legitimate public interest_**

 18     It should also be pointed out that many of the relevant authorities dealt with judgments and the need to make judgments dealing with challenges to arbitral awards public.
-For instance, in _AAY v AAZ_ [2011] 2 SLR 528 (“ _AAY 2_ ”) at [28], the court found that there was legitimate public interest in making the judgment in _AAY_ ([13] _supra_ ) public, albeit with appropriate redaction, as the judgment discussed the latest jurisprudence on the issue of confidentiality in arbitration.
+For instance, in _AAY v AAZ_ <span class="citation">[2011] 2 SLR 528</span> (“ _AAY 2_ ”) at [28], the court found that there was legitimate public interest in making the judgment in _AAY_ ([13] _supra_ ) public, albeit with appropriate redaction, as the judgment discussed the latest jurisprudence on the issue of confidentiality in arbitration.
 The sealing of court documents, however, would not stifle the development of arbitration jurisprudence in Singapore.

 19     Neither is there any legitimate public interest in the subject matter of the dispute.
 Having examined the affidavit in question, it is evident that the dispute between the parties is purely commercial, with nothing to suggest that there is any countervailing and legitimate public interest weighing in favour of disclosure.
 Accordingly, there is no reason to compromise the confidentiality of the arbitration and related proceedings which had been bargained for and/or agreed to by the parties.